-- Limit the number of people in school facilities and on transportation vehicles to 50% maximum occupancy. - Ensure sufficient social distancing with at least 6 feet between people at all times when in school facilities.
-See Additional Requirements: Scenario 2, below, for transportation-related requirements specific to Scenario 2. - Implement contactless pick up and/or delivery of meals and school materials for days that students and staff are not in the school building. - Implement a school-age care program for critical workers.
+- Limit the number of people in school facilities and on transportation vehicles to 50% maximum occupancy. - Ensure sufficient social distancing with at least 6 feet between people at all times.
+If distancing cannot be achieved in a space or on a transportation vehicle, the number of occupants must be reduced. - Implement contactless pick up and/or delivery of meals and school materials for days that students and staff are not in the school building. - Implement a school-age care program for critical workers.